elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

 ---

-### What happens when you try to utilize an array in JavaScript as an object?
+### What happens when you try to utilize an Array in JavaScript as an Object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, you can use an array as an object, but its numerical indices will be converted to strings, and it will lose some of its array-specific functionality including its optimizations and benefits.</div><br />
-  <div><strong>Technical Response:</strong>An array is a specialized object with internal optimized components.
+  <div><strong>Technical Response:</strong> An array is a specialized object with internal optimized components.
 When you attempt to use an array as an object, it loses all its optimizations and benefits.
 It is good to think of arrays as special structures to work with the ordered data, and they provide special methods for that.
 Arrays are carefully tuned inside JavaScript engines to work with contiguous ordered data; please use them this way.
 And if you need arbitrary keys, the chances are high that you require a regular object &#123; &#125;.<br /><br />
   <strong>Examples: Misusing an array.</strong><br /><br />
   <ol>
     <li>Add a non-numeric property like arr.test = 5.</li>